Who We Are

 Each Member serves on at least one of five major committees including the Audit Review Committee, Bylaws Committee, Executive Committee, Finance and Investment Committee and Grants and Giving Committee.

-Brett Graham is a Sherman native and Baylor University Alum, double majoring in Marketing and Real Estate.
-Brett lives in Denison with his wife Debbie and three children: Luke, Kristen, and Dan.
-Since 1993, Mr. Graham has overseen Graham International, a family business started by his father.
-Brett and Debbie also started Graham Truck Centers with four locations in North Texas and Southern Oklahoma.
+Brett Graham is a 5th generation Grayson County native and graduate of Baylor University.
+Brett lives in Denison with his wife Debbie and has three children: Luke, a junior at Baylor, Kristen, a freshman at Baylor, and Dan, a freshman at Pottsboro High School.
+Since 1993, Mr. Graham has overseen Graham International, a family business started by his father in 1965.
+Brett and Debbie also own and operate Graham Truck Centers with four locations in North Texas and Southern Oklahoma.

 Prior to joining Champion Cooler as Vice president in 2011, Brian was Assistant General Manager of a $200 million manufacturing facility in Clinton, Tennessee.
 He began his career in the United States Air Force where he served as Journeyman Aircraft Maintenance Technician from 1990 to 1994.
 Brian was born and raised in Fostoria, Ohio, but graduated High school in Blanchard, Oklahoma.
 In 2009, when he was 29 years old, Brian finished his Bachelor’s degree at Capital University.